Food safety tips for the holidays

 Keep leftovers safe.
 Cooked foods like gravies, roast meats and poultry, casseroles, soups and sauces left too long at room temperature (or in the “temperature danger zone”) and improperly reheated can easily grow bacteria.
 This type of foodborne illness commonly happens around the holidays.Refrigerate leftovers within 2 hours of cooking.

 Refrigerate or freeze perishable, temperature-sensitive food within 2 hours (1 hour if ambient temperature is above 90 degrees F) or discard it.
-Break down large dishes into shallow, smaller portioned containers to get all parts of refrigerated foods to safe cold holding temperatures quickly.
+Break down large dishes into shallow, smaller uncovered containers to get all parts of refrigerated foods to cool to safe cold holding temperatures quickly.

 Reheat all leftovers to at least 165 degrees F before serving

-Freeze or discard refrigerated leftovers that can’t be eaten within 4 days.
+Freeze or discard refrigerated leftovers that can’t be eaten within 3 to 4 days.

 More information